 registrar@twu.ca

 Website: twu.ca/registrar or twu.ca/services

 Student Fees and Financial Aid

 All funds quoted in Canadian currency.
 Since the programs and policies of the University are under continual review, the University reserves the right to change the schedule of fees and charges without notice.

-Tuition Charges and Other Fees Tuition and Fees
+Tuition Charges and Other Fees

+Admissions Deposit

+Domestic Students

+An admissions deposit is applicable for newly admitted and re-enrolling students, and is credited toward the appropriate semester's tuition fees.
+Once the admissions deposit is received, online registration is made available to the student.
+The deposit is fully refundable if notice of cancellation of enrolment is received no later than June 1st.
+After June 1st, the entire deposit will be forfeited if the student does not enroll for the semester.

+International Students

+International students (whose citizenship is outside Canada and the US) are encouraged to contact their admissions counsellor for specific information.

+Tuition and Fees

 For detailed information on tuition and fees, please see Payment Information or follow the links below for specific information.

 Undergraduate Program Tuition and Fees

 Additional Fees such as: